aws-samples/amazon-cloudfront-performance-monitoring/README.md

 10. Download ‘assets/basic.json’ file from the repository.
 Edit in your favorite editor and replace at line 3796 the Cloudwatch log group name we noted in the CloudWatch RUM section.
 Save the file.

-11. From Grafanaleft hand menu, move to ‘+’ → Import
+11. From Grafana's left hand menu, move to ‘+’ → Import
 ![Grafana](/images/grafana8.jpg)

 12. *Import* the modified basic.json file